Engagement

 Commonplace

-• Commonplace is an interactive online citizen engagement platform which uses maps and other tools to enable the local community to submit comments on emerging proposals.
-All feedback received as part of the engagement will be reviewed and considered to help shape our emerging proposals.
+We are using the Commonplace platform for all our public engagement activities, an interactive online citizen engagement platform which uses maps and other tools to enable the local community to submit comments on emerging proposals.